The repeat construct causes iteration to terminate after a

 to terminate iteration,

-clause that is supplied is not evaluated
+any finally clause that is supplied is not evaluated

-when exit occurs due to never
+when exit occurs due to never.

 In most cases it is not necessary to use loop-finish